-BioSyent Inc.

-Notes to Consolidated Financial Statements for the years ended December 31, 2019 and 2018
+BioSyent Inc. Notes to Consolidated Financial Statements - For the years ended December 31, 2020 and 2019 (Expressed in Canadian Dollars)

 1. General Information

 BioSyent Inc. ("BioSyent" or the "Company"), is a publicly traded specialty pharmaceutical company which, through its wholly-owned subsidiaries, BioSyent Pharma Inc. ("BioSyent Pharma") and BioSyent Pharma International Inc., acquires or licences and further develops pharmaceutical and other healthcare products for sale in Canada and certain international markets.
 Hedley Technologies Ltd., a wholly owned subsidiary of BioSyent, operates the Company's legacy business marketing biologically and health friendly non-chemical insecticides.
 BioSyent's issued and outstanding common shares (the "Common Shares") are listed for trading on the TSX Venture Exchange under the symbol "RX".